Azure/azure-kusto-microhack1/README.md

 📆 Use table: `LogisticsTelemetry`

-✍🏻 Currently, temperature data is in Fahrenheit.
+✍🏻 Currently, all temperature values are in Fahrenheit.
 Write a query to convert Fahrenheit temperatures to Celsius temperatures.
 For readability, show the Fahrenheit temperature and the Celsius temperatures as the 2 left-most columns.
 You can use the following formula: `°C = (°F – 32) * (5.0/9.0)`

 Take 5 random records from the past week.